SOAR Issue Status

 Activity toward Resolution

-Remote connection speed
+Remote connection capability

 Spartan IR Camera obsolescence